-\begin{thm} There are three tight contact structures on $M(0;-1/2,-1/2,-1/2,-1/2)$ modulo Giroux torsion up to contact isotopy.
-All three of them are Stein fillable.
-For each $n\in\mathbb{Z}^+$ there exists at least one tight contact structure with n-Giroux torsion on $M$.
-These tight contact structures are not weakly fillable. \end{thm} To construct this manifold we follow the method shown in \cite{Hat}.
-We start with the surface $S^2$.
-Let $B'$ be $S^2$ with the interior of four disks removed and $M'$ be the circle bundle over $B'$.
-The attaching maps $A_i:\partial V_i\rightarrow -\partial M'$ are given by $\left( \right)$.
-The surgery representation of this manifold $M$ is shown on the left hand side in Figure \ref{RT}.
+The surgery representation of this manifold $M$ is shown on the left-hand side in Figure \ref{RT}.
 We perform four $(-1)$ Rolfsen twists to get the surgery diagram on the right in Figure \ref{RT}.
 The Legendrian representation of an unknot with surgery coefficient $-2$ has Thurston-Bennequin number $-1$ and hence the rotation number is $0$.
 This gives a unique Legendrian representation, for the four $-2$ framed unknots as shown in Figure \ref{R1}.
-For the unknot with surgery coefficient $-4$, the Legendrian realisation has Thurston-Bennequin number $-3$ and hence the rotation number can be $-2,$ $0,$ or $2$.
-The corresponding Legendrian realisations are shown in Figure \ref{R2}.
-Since the rotation numbers of these three Legendrian realisations are different, the Chern numbers of the corresponding Stein structures are different \cite{LM}.
-Then, by Theorem \ref{LM}, the three contact structures are non isotopic.
+For the unknot with surgery coefficient $-4$, the Legendrian realization has Thurston-Bennequin number $-3$, and hence the rotation number can be $-2,$ $0,$ or $2$.
+The corresponding Legendrian realizations are shown in Figure \ref{R2}.
+Since the rotation numbers of these three Legendrian realizations are different, the Chern numbers of the corresponding Stein structures are different \cite{LM}, hence, the three contact structures are non-isotopic.
 Since they are Stein fillable (using Lemma \ref{HF}) they have zero Giroux torsion \cite{Gay}.
 This tells us that there are at least three tight contact structures on $M$ with zero Giroux torsion up to contact isotopy. \